network-for-good/dev-test/README.md

 ## Delivery Instructions

-Solutions should be delivered via GitHub, since Network for Good uses GitHub for source control.
+Solutions should be delivered via GitHub, since Bonterra uses GitHub for source control.
 Part of our assessment includes evaluating your ability to use Git branches and pull requests.
 Once your solution is complete:

 1. Create a private GitHub repository within your personal GitHub account.
 You should suffix the repository name with your GitHub user name.
 For example, if `@subelsky` delivers an solution, the private repository would be named `dev-test-subelsky`.
 Refer to [these instructions](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/setting-repository-visibility) to ensure your solution is private.